-- i) There shall be an initial trial period as negotiated by the local parties prior to the implementation of a permanent schedule. - ii) All "4 on/5 off" schedules will be done on the basis that each full-time employee will be scheduled for 1,950 hours per calendar year, unless Articles 2.02 (a) or 15.08 applies.

-iii) All other scheduling issues (e.g., scheduling of paid holidays, weekends off, Christmas time off, etc.) shall be negotiated by the local parties.
+- i) There shall be an initial trial period as negotiated by the local parties prior to the implementation of a permanent schedule. - ii) All "4 on/5 off" schedules will be done on the basis that each iii) All other scheduling issues (e.g. scheduling of paid holidays, weekends off, Christmas time off, etc.) shall be negotiated by the local parties.

-15.08 Individual Special Circumstance Arrangements
+15.16 Individual Special Circumstance Arrangements

-Notwithstanding Article 2.02, the Home and the Union may agree in certain circumstances, to adjust the schedule of an individual full-time employee who normally works seventy-five (75) hours bi-weekly, to enable an average bi-weekly work assignment of sixty (60) to seventy-five (75) hours.
+Notwithstanding Article 2.02, the Home and the Union may agree in certain circumstances, to adjust the schedule of an individual full time employee who normally works seventy-five (75) hours bi-weekly, to enable an average bi-weekly work assignment of sixty (60) to seventy-five (75) hours.

 - (a) Such an arrangement shall be established by mutual agreement of the Home and the Union and the employee affected.
 The parties agree that the arrangement applies to an individual, not to a position.
 The parties will agree to the scheduling provisions that will apply to the employee including that no additional shifts will be scheduled for employees working Individual Special Circumstances Arrangements. - (b) The parties shall determine the introduction of a special circumstance arrangement.
-Issues related to vacation, paid holidays and benefit coverage will be determined by the Home and the Union.
-The employee will retain full-time status, including but not limited to seniority and service. - (c) Any party may discontinue the special circumstance arrangement with notice as determined within the agreement.
+Issues related to vacation and paid holidays will be determined by the Home and the Union.
+The employee will retain full time status, including but not limited to seniority and service, benefits and pension contributions (where able). - (c) Any party may discontinue the special circumstance arrangement with notice as determined within the agreement.
 In the event that the employee affected resigns, transfers, is laid off or terminated, the arrangement will be deemed to be discontinued immediately, unless the parties mutually agree otherwise. - (d) It is understood and agreed that these arrangements are based on individual circumstances and each agreement is made on a without prejudice or precedent basis.

-15.09 Innovative Scheduling
+15.17 Innovative Scheduling

-Schedules which are inconsistent with the Collective Agreement provisions may be developed in order to improve quality of working life, support continuity of resident care, ensure adequate staffing resources, and support cost-efficiency.
+Schedules which are inconsistent with the Collective Agreement provisions may be developed in order to improve quality of working life, support continuity of resident care, ensure adequate staffing resources and support cost-efficiency.
 The parties agree that such innovative schedules may be determined locally by the Home and the Union subject to the following principles:

-- (a) Such schedules shall be established by mutual agreement of the Home and the Union. - (b) These schedules may pertain to full-time and/or part-time employees.
+(a) Such schedules shall be established by mutual agreement of the Home and the Union;

-- (c) The introduction of such schedules and trial periods, if any, shall be determined by the local parties.
-Such schedules may be discontinued by either party with notice as determined through local negotiations. - (d) Upon written agreement of the Home and the Union, the parties may agree to amend Collective Agreement provisions to accommodate any innovative unit schedules. - (e) It is understood and agreed that these arrangements are based on individual circumstances and each agreement is made on a without prejudice or precedent basis. - (f) It is understood and agreed that these arrangements can be utilized for temporary job postings for seasonal coverage (e.g., weekend workers, etc.).
+- (b) These schedules may pertain to full time and/or part-time employees; - (c) The introduction of such schedules and trial periods, if any, shall be determined by the local parties.
+Such schedules may be discontinued by either party with notice as determined through local negotiations. - (d) Upon written agreement of the Home and the Union, the parties may agree to amend Collective Agreement provisions to accommodate any innovative unit schedules. - (e) It is understood and agreed that these arrangements are based on individual circumstances and each agreement is made on a without prejudice or precedent basis. - (f) It is understood and agreed that these arrangements can be utilized for temporary job postings for seasonal coverage (e.g. weekend workers, etc.).